Midwest Road Trips

 Myriad Botanical Garden

 It also features an enclosed space dedicated to specialized gardens, Insomuch Foundation Crystal Bridges.
-This space offers water features, including a water fountain, along with topical plants.
+This space offers water features, including a water fountain and tropical plants.

 Scissortail Park